- Washburn Hall, 217D

 - Email: firstname.lastname@example.org

-Timothy S. George is Professor and Chair of History at URI, where he has taught since 1998, and has taught at Harvard University as a visiting professor.
+Timothy S. George is Professor of History at URI, where he has taught since 1998, and has taught at Harvard University as a visiting professor.
 His research specialty is modern Japanese history, particularly environmental history.
 He teaches courses on the history of East and Southeast Asia.
 He has degrees from Stanford University and the University of Hawai‘i, and received his Ph.D. from Harvard.
 He received Fulbright grants in 1993-1995 and 2012-2013 to study responses to the mercury pollution in Minamata and to the arsenic pollution in Toroku, and during both of those periods he was affiliated at the Institute of Social Science at the University of Tokyo.